Stop Hitting Thin Shots: Effective Strategies & Drills for Improved Golf Shots

 If you gave me the choice of hitting a golf ball thin or hitting behind it, I would choose thin all day.

-I’ll show you why you hit thin shots but most importantly we are going to dive right into how to fix them.
+I’ll show you why you hit thin shots, but most importantly, we’ll dive right into how to fix them.

-There are a variety of reasons why you can hit a thin golf shot.
-If you want to read through all of our reasons and fixes later, here are the most important takeaways right now.
+If you want to read through all of our reasons and fixes later, here are the most important takeaways right now:

-• Your setup is very important when trying to hit the golf ball solid.
+- Your setup is very important when trying to hit the golf ball solidly.
 If the ball’s position and stance are not correct, you can hit it thin.

-• Too much movement on the backswing will move you away from the golf ball; focus on better weight transfer towards the inside of your feet when you swing.
+- Too much movement on the backswing will move you away from the golf ball; focus on better weight transfer toward the inside of your feet when you swing.

-• Swing arc is incredibly important – maintain that width ensures the club strikes the ball first.
+- Swing arc is incredibly important – maintaining that width ensures the club strikes the ball first.

-Thin golf shots, also referred to as sculling or blading, happen when the leading edge of the golf club strikes the ball in the center of the ball.
+Thin golf shots, also called sculling or blading, happen when the leading edge of the golf club strikes the ball in the center of the ball.
 The clubface makes proper contact when it strikes the bottom of the golf ball.

 Here are the reasons why you are hitting thin shots: